Table of Contents

 The shampoo is meant to loosen build-ups and entrap oils while helping wash them away.

-The chemicals used in most detergents don’t wash away fully when you are rinsing out your hair.
+The chemicals used in most detergents don’t wash away thoroughly when you are rinsing out your hair.
 Because of this, Your locks will begin to smell, look dull, and gain a little weight.
-The build-up of this residue can turn great amazing hair into dull, lifeless locs.
+The build-up of this residue can turn great amazing hair into soft, lifeless locs.
 Products that have accumulated on your hair prevent moisture, oils, and other nutrients from penetrating your hair.

-Residue-Free Shampoos typically don’t contain waxes, synthetic silicones, and silica that coat your hair to make it “feel” nice.
-These products actually leave a residue in your hair.
+Residue-Free Shampoos typically don’t contain waxes, synthetic silicones, and silica that coat your hair to make it “feel” superior.
+These products leave a residue on your hair.
 Synthetic silicones are derived from soft, plastic, gel-like substances called polymers.

 Most products you use to style up your hair can leave a residue behind.

 THE WHITE STUFF

 Are you finding white stuff in small pockets or a kind of tint that is left on your hair?
 This is that infamous white stuff we always hear models and deadheads complaining about.
 Several reasons, including sebum, the residue can cause this, build-up, product, and dandruff.

 Many companies have come out with a line that claims to be residue-free because of the potential to build up dread heads.

 These are good to use as a dread shampoo because they limit the amount of soap scum and residue left after washing.
 Many of these products don’t contain any paraben or sulfates because these minerals leave a residue behind.